perfsonar/ls-registration-daemon/README.md

 ```

 ##Using the *shared* Submodule
 This repository contains a [git submodule](http://git-scm.com/book/en/v2/Git-Tools-Submodules) to the perfSONAR [shared](https://github.com/perfsonar/perl-shared) repository.
 This submodule is used to access common perfSONAR libraries.
-You will find a number of symbolic links to these modules under *shared*.
+You will find a number of symbolic links to these modules under *lib*.
 The use of a submodule has a few implications when working with the code in this repository:

 * As previously noted, when you clone the repository for the first time, you will want to use the `--recursive` option to make sure the submodule tree is included.
 If you do not, any symbolic links under *lib* will be broken in your local copy.
 If you forget the `--recursive` option, you can pull the submodule tree with the following commands: